 The President of UTSA is assisted by a staff including the Provost and Vice President for Academic Affairs, the Vice President for Business Affairs, the Vice President for Community Services, the Vice President for Research, the Vice President for Student Affairs, and the Vice President for External Relations.
 The President’s Office also includes the Office of Legal Affairs, the Office of Equal Opportunity Services, and the Office of Audit, Compliance and Risk Services.

 The Provost and Vice President for Academic Affairs is the university’s chief academic officer.
 The provost is charged with ensuring the quality of academic programs and with supporting the hiring of top faculty.
 A high priority of this office is to guide UTSA toward its goal of being a Tier One research institution.
-UTSA’s provost reports directly to the president and oversees the eight academic colleges, the Graduate School, Honors College, the Libraries, Information Technology and many other initiatives.
+UTSA’s provost reports directly to the president and oversees the eight academic colleges, the Graduate School, Honors College, the Libraries, Information Technology, Office of Extended Education, Institute of Texan Cultures, and many other initiatives.

 The Vice President for Business Affairs provides the President with advice and counsel on fiscal affairs and has direct responsibility for the business operations of the University, including budgeting and financial forecasting, human resources, facilities and capital improvement projects, campus police operations and emergency preparedness, environmental health and safety, purchasing and auxiliary services, including food service, bookstore operations and parking and transportation operations.

 The Vice President for Research oversees all support services for research and other creative endeavors among all colleges, research institutes and collaborating partners.
 This is accomplished through the following offices: Vice President for Research, Senior Associate Vice President for Research, Sponsored Project Administration, Research Support, Research Integrity, Commercialization and Innovation.